uk1601/SQL_DataWarehouse/README.md

-# SQL Data Warehouse Project
+# SQL Data Warehouse & Analytics Project

-This project demonstrates a comprehensive data warehousing solution built with SQL Server, implementing the modern Medallion Architecture pattern.
-It showcases end-to-end data engineering practices from raw data ingestion to business-ready analytics layers.
+This comprehensive project demonstrates an end-to-end data engineering and analytics solution, showcasing modern data warehouse architecture, advanced ETL processes, and sophisticated SQL-based analytics.
+Built with SQL Server, it implements the Medallion Architecture pattern and provides extensive analytical capabilities for data-driven decision making.

 ---

 ## Project Overview

-This project implements a complete data warehousing solution that consolidates data from multiple source systems (CRM and ERP) into a unified, analytics-ready data warehouse.
+This project implements a complete data warehousing and analytics solution that consolidates data from multiple source systems (CRM and ERP) into a unified, analytics-ready data warehouse.
 The solution follows industry best practices and demonstrates proficiency in:

 - **Data Architecture Design** using Medallion Architecture
 - **ETL Pipeline Development** with SQL Server
 - **Data Quality Management** and validation
 - **Dimensional Modeling** with Star Schema
-- **Business Intelligence Preparation**
+- **Advanced SQL Analytics** and Business Intelligence
+- **Comprehensive Data Reporting** and insights

 ---